KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 The `transmission` value determines how much of the transmission is visible.
 The transmission color is weighted together with the diffuse color: `transmission * f_transmission + (1 - transmission) * f_diffuse = mix(f_transmission, f_diffuse, transmission)`.
 This linear combination is used as the new diffuse color.

-When an index of refraction is defined, refraction is taken into account when computing the transmitted color.
+When an index of refraction is defined, it is taken into account when computing the transmitted color.

+Differentiation to the existing transparency based on the `alphaMode` property: Unlike blending the final color with an existing framebuffer color, the `transmission` property defines a weight between the transmission color and the diffuse color.
+The specular color remains unaffected.

 ## Schema